telerik/xaml-docs/controls/radgridview/export/export.md

 # Grid Export

-If you need to export the RadGridView, its __Export__ method comes to help.
+If you need to export RadGridView`s content, its __Export__ method comes to help.
 It was introduced in __Q1 2010__ and it is the preferred method of exporting data.
 Furthermore, it gives you control over which elements are included in the exported data.

 The method expects two parameters: